alexpear/alexpear.github.io/README.md

   - Then I can later do another type of incident, the deal.
 Both participants gain money and mutually increase in rep.
   - Start with just 3 orgs.

+- Universal Person class
+  - see notebook
+  - 3-6 adjectives (they can have a 'extremely')

+- Functionize the -20 = 'tolerates' opinion mapping from speechLine.js

 - GridWar funcs:
   - Codex entries that let us ask WGenerator for a random Group, using a random implemented template.
   - Create a Group and a counterpart with a different template.
 Log about their difference in points and how many of the second would be equal to 10 of the first.